 Additionally, Loughran has coached 11 different players to 24 All-America honors while having six players earn seven WWPA Player of the Year honors from the men's team, including Andy Stevens in 2008 and 2009, Ikaika Aki in 2010 and Edgaras Asajavicius in 2011.
 On the women's side he coached players to 20 All-American honors and seven WWPA Player of the Year winners.

 Loughran came to Los Angeles after five years as head coach for the men's and women's water polo and men's swim teams at Queens College in Flushing, NY.
 He led the Queens College men's water polo team to a 75-63 overall record in five seasons.
-In 1995 and 1996 Queens won the Collegiate Water Polo Association (CWPA) North Division title.
-Queens finished each of Loughran's last two seasons ranked 15th nationally, the highest in program history.
+In 1995 and 1996 Queens won the College Water Polo Association (CWPA) North Division title.
+Queens finished each of Loughran's last two seasons ranked 15th nationally, the highest rankings in program history.

 In 1993, Loughran initiated the women's water polo club program at Queens College.
 Then in 1996, they posted an 8-4 record in its inaugural year of varsity competition.
 The following year they finished second in the New York Division of the CWPA with a 13-3 mark.

 A 1990 graduate of Loyola University Chicago, he was a four-year letterwinner on the water polo and swim teams.
 A native of Greenwich, Conn., Loughran was a second-team High School All-American in water polo.
 Loughran resides in Los Angeles, Calif., with his wife, Merritt and their two children, Maeve and Finn.